QuineDot/rust-learning/src/dyn-trait-overview.md

 You should consider using `+ ?Sized` to relax the implicit bound when your generics are only used behind indirections such as `&T` or `Box<T>`.
 On the other hand, you may need to coerce the `T` to a `dyn Trait` yourself, which you cannot do if `T` is not `Sized`.
-So it's not necessarily the correction choice every time!
+So it's not necessarily the correct choice every time!

 ### `dyn Trait` is neither a generic nor dynamically typed